Priyanka1527/Hidden_Markov_Model/README.md

 - The notebook **Text Generation & Simple Prediction.ipynb** contains the approach and implementation of a Hidden Markov Model to 1) Generate new text and 2) Perform text prediction given some observations.
 The notebook is self contained and got all the steps/explanations documented in place.
 The results of both functions have been included as well.

+- **Conclusion:** Hidden Markov Model is memoryless and hence as it could be noticed that the generated text didn't really mean anything or sensible.
+It works based on the probability of previous state only and doesn't remember the historical data of past states.
+However, we were able to generate the new text and also a suggestive complete sentence based on the prediction given an observation.